 Most tooth extractions are required due to tooth decay

 Before proceeding with a tooth extraction, we conduct a complete exam to ensure this is the right treatment for you.
-Using X-rays and an oral exam, we evaluate your situation and determine if extraction or another procedure is the right one for you.
+Using X-rays and an oral exam, we evaluate your situation and determine if the procedure or another is the right one for you.

 For routine tooth extractions, most patients will be entirely comfortable with only local anesthetic to numb the area.
 However, for wisdom teeth removal or more involved cases, some patients may benefit from sedation.
 This can be ideal for patients having a longer procedure or who experience anxiety.